The Information Zone - Page 2

 Results

-A report on each visit is written by the Field Affiliate, with associated documents (e.g. observation reports / SWOT analysis).
-This is then sent to the Award Leader and copied to the Course Manager.
+A report on each visit is written by the person visiting.
+This is then sent to the college course team for their comment and to add to their files.

 • Review of previous action points